21it/calculus/README.md

   • Returns result of the latest called method of this value
 ```

 The purpose of `is?` function is pretty obvious.
 But what about `return` function?
 Looks like it is related to `return` parameter of `calculus` expressions?
 Well, it is.
 Anyway, these 2 functions are accepting value of the `Stack` λ-type as an argument.
 And we can't create it now, because we even don't have a constructor.
-That is the main point of this library - type API is always explicit and controlled by developer.
+This is the main point of this library - type API is always explicit and controlled by developer.
 There is **NO** default public constructor.
 Let's create one constructor manually:

 ```elixir
 @spec new(list) :: t